 Want to know how to stop teeth grinding at night?
 According to some, we should all start doing yoga.

 That does not mean that you should give up and quit trying to cure your bruxism.
-There are plenty of things one can do to combat the severity of the teeth grinding.
+There are plenty of things you can do to combat the severity of teeth grinding.
 Stress is believed to be a dominant factor.
-If we can lessen the stress in our lives we can lessen the stress driven force that is behind this urge to grind or clench.
+If we can reduce the stress in our lives, we can, in parallel, reduce the stress driven force that is behind the urge to grind or clench.

 What do we know about the “cause” of teeth grinding?

-Bruxism is classified as a SLEEP DISORDER.
-There is still a lot of debate about exact causes.
+Bruxism is classified as a sleep disorder and there’s still a lot of debate about its exact causes.

-The truth is, dentists and researchers are still not sure exactly what causes the habit of grinding or clenching teeth.
-They do know the effect of this disorder.
+The truth is, dentists and researchers are still not exactly sure about what causes the habit of grinding or clenching teeth as much as the effects of the disorder.

 Some things we DO know:

-• Contrary to some belief, your bite does not effect whether or not you grind your teeth.
-In other words, it doesn’t matter if your teeth fit together perfectly or all crazy.
+- Contrary to popular belief, your bite doesn’t effect whether or not you grind your teeth.
+In other words, it doesn’t matter if your teeth fit together perfectly or not.

-• If you do grind, it only happens in short bursts; it’s not all night.
-Each instance may only last for 30 seconds to a minute.
-You may well sleep with your mouth open 90% of the night (doubtful), but still grind the heck out of your teeth during the 10%.
+- If you do grind, it only happens in short bursts; it’s not happening all night.
+Each instance may only last from 30 seconds to a minute.
+Even if you sleep with your mouth open 90% of the night, you still grind the heck out of your teeth during the remaining 10%.

-• You can clench up to 130% harder at night than during the day, because your protective reflexes are turned off.
+- You can clench up to 130% harder at night than during the day, because your protective reflexes are switched off.

-• Teeth Clenching: the teeth squeeze so hard that they can’t move. these patients typically do little damage to their teeth but have much worse pain.
+Teeth Clenching: the teeth squeeze so tight that they can’t move.
+These patients typically do little damage to their teeth, but have much worse pain.

-• Teeth Grinding: the teeth still squeeze hard, but not so hard that they can’t move around.
+Teeth Grinding: the teeth still squeeze hard, but not so hard that they can’t move around.
 These patients tend to do a lot more damage to their teeth, but actually experience less pain.

-- Enamel is the hardest substance in the human body – 15% harder than your bones; to wear your enamel flat in a lot of places.
-It takes a LOT of force, a LOT of times, over a LONG period of time.
+- Enamel is the hardest substance in the human body – 15% harder than your bones.
+To wear your enamel flat in a lot of places it takes a lot of force, a lot of times, over a long time period.
 You can’t wear out your enamel from moderate bruxism in just a couple of months.

-- Acidic foods (sodas, etc) weaken your enamel and makes it easier to wear down during bruxism.
+- Acidic foods (sodas, etc) weaken your enamel and make it easier for it to wear down during bruxism.
 It’s like a multiplier from negative bruxism effects on the teeth.

-- Stress seems to play a dominate role in the severity of bruxism.
-Make steps to create a calmer, more peaceful day to day environment.
+- Stress seems to play a dominant role in the severity of bruxism.
+Make steps to create a calmer, more peaceful day-to-day environment.